Proof that a Monterey home’s chimney needs repairs isn’t difficult to identify.

 A new 5-inch-thick concrete crown is poured on top.
 The crown employs a 2-inch overhang to keep water off the new chimney below.
 Your new chimney is as beautiful as it is functional!

-If you notice indicators of a deteriorating chimney, what’s the problem … and the remedy?
+If you identify indicators of a deteriorating chimney, what’s the problem … and the fix?
 Only inspection by a qualified chimney company can tell.
 Time, though, is of the essence – contact Butler Chimneys before additional (or worse) symptoms appear!